 As per extant policy, NABARD provides financial support for providing end to end solutions for promotion of activities which generate or enhance livelihoods under the Rural Off-Farm Sector.
 A project is expected to cover potential survey, capacity building, infrastructure, support services, marketing aspects, etc., for viable activities under Rural Off-Farm Sector.
 One or all activities could be covered for support, depending on the availability of multiple stakeholders as part of end-to-end solutions.

-Financial support is provided as a grant, loan and grant or loan/Revolving Fund Assistance depending on the nature of the project and activities within the project, stakeholders, etc.
+Financial support is provided in the form of grant depending on the nature of the project and activities within the project, stakeholders, etc.

 To enable the artisans not only to sell the products in marketing events, but to market their products and benefit directly from the market feedback for better value realization in future, financial assistance by way of grant is provided on selective basis.